I had someone contact

 - Acidophilus Plus – item #3524.
 Take 1 capsule each morning upon rising.
 This is a targeted probiotics providing 5 billion live microorganisms per capsule which helps maintain a healthy balance of bacteria in the intestines.

 We’d love to hear your thoughts on today’s post!
 Please take a quick moment and leave your comments and/or questions below in the comment section.

-Pat has been married to the same man for over 51 years, is the mother of 3 adult children, and grandma to 8 grandchildren.
+Pat has been married to the same man for 52 years, is the mother of 3 adult children, and grandma to 8 grandchildren.
 Growing up in the country gave her a head start to living a healthy lifestyle.
 This grandma became interested in nutrition as a mother and for the past 27 plus years she has specialized in teaching others the importance of good nutrition.
-Challenges along the road have been many; her father overcoming congestive heart failure with nutrition, her husband's battle with GERD and avoiding a major heart attack, her daughter's battle with a brain tumor, her grandson beating Hodgkin's Lymphoma, her mother's stage 4 lung cancer, her mom-n-law's dementia, and others.
-Her goal is to share with others the things she has learned and is still learning about having the BEST REAL HEALTH possible.
+Challenges along the road have been many; her father overcoming congestive heart failure with nutrition, her husband’s battle with GERD and dealing with major heart issues, her daughter’s battle with a brain tumor, her grandson beating Hodgkin’s Lymphoma, her mother’s stage 4 lung cancer, her mom-n-law’s dementia, and others.
+Her goal is to empower the future health of others with wisdom, knowledge and common sense so they can have the BEST REAL HEALTH possible.